 I'd like to schedule an appointment.
 How do I do that?

 We schedule appointments by way of both email and telephone--please be mindful, that while we safeguard the confidentiality of digital communications to the best of my ability, we are unable to protect communication as it is created, sent, and received at your computer.
 Employer- and school-issued email addresses are unlikely to be secure or private.
-To make an appointment with one of our clinicians, you can call, text, or email us, at the contact information listed at the bottom of the screen, or on our Location page.
+To make an appointment with one of our clinicians, you can email or call them, at the contact information listed at the bottom of the screen, or on our Location page.

 How long does therapy take?
 How often will we meet?